 I was hooked.
 I had two new disciplines to learn - road biking and running.
 However, as I'm sure you have experienced yourself, training for three sports takes a lot more time than one - and I had a lot to learn.

 My very first team ride outdoors was a disaster.
 As I was excited about my new sport, and like any excited new triathlete, I purchased a triathlon bike.
-I never thought I would need to practice riding my new bike before my first team ride as I knew how to ride a bike.
-If you've never riding a triathlon bike before, let me tell you, I wish I practiced riding it!
+I never thought I would need to practice riding my new bike before my first outdoor team ride as I knew how to ride a bike.

 So with every start and stop, I fell over, because I didn't know what I was doing.
 Cue the bruises and road rash.